Sub-4m SUV July 2023 Sales: Maruti Brezza, Tata Nexon, Hyundai Venue, Kia Sonet, And Others | CarDekho.com

-Maruti Brezza Takes Back Its Crown From Tata Nexon For Being Best-selling Subcompact SUV In July 2023
+Maruti Brezza Takes Back Its Crown From Tata Nexon As Best-selling Subcompact SUV In July 2023

-Maruti Brezza, Tata Nexon and Hyundai Venue are the only three subcompact SUVs that crossed the sales mark of 10,000 units
+Maruti Brezza, Tata Nexon and Hyundai Venue are the only three subcompact SUVs that crossed the 10,000-unit sales mark

-The subcompact SUV sales numbers are out for July 2023, and the segment received month-on-month (MoM) loss of over 4 percent.
+The subcompact SUV sales numbers are out for July 2023, and the segment received month-on-month (MoM) loss of over four percent.
 However, the Maruti Brezza performed fairly well and overtook the Tata Nexon.
-But except for the Brezza, sales of all other SUVs went down MoM.
+But except for the Brezza, sales of all other SUVs went down.

 |